Security Tips For College Dorm Safety

-Going off to college is hard enough.
-Between all the classes, doing extracurriculars, and not having mom do your laundry, you don't want fearing for your protection or the safety of your belongings to worry you as well.
-It's important to remember that crime can strike anywhere, and students need to take responsibility for their dorm security.
-Here are 10 dorm safety tips for students to help keep them safe while they're away at school:
+Going off to college can be hard enough.
+Between keeping up with all the classes, doing extracurriculars and not having Mom do your laundry, you don't want your protection or the safety of your belongings to worry you as well.
+It's important to remember that crime can strike anywhere, and students need to take responsibility for their college dorm security.

-3. Install an alarm to your door and windows.
-Inexpensive and easy to install door and windows alarms can be attached to dorm room door frames or right onto a window to provide extra security and alert you if someone has entered your room.
+SABRE is here to offer you some suggestions to increase your college dorm security so you can get the most out of your college years.
+Here are 10 dorm safety tips for students to help keep them safe while they're away door and windows alarms can be attached to dorm-room door frames or right on a window to provide extra security and alert you if someone has entered your room.

-8. Don't post your class schedule on social media.
+- Don't post your class schedule on social media.
 While it is wise to alert close friends and family of your schedule, public posts on social media can make it easy for people with bad intentions to take advantage of your location and break into your dorm room.

-In the excitement and anxiety about moving to college, dorm safety may not be at the top of many students' minds as they prepare for their higher education.
-However, students need to take steps to ensure that they and their possessions will be safe at all times.
+In the excitement and anxiety that accompany moving to college, dorm safety may not be at the top of many students' minds as they prepare for their higher education.
+However, students need to take steps to ensure they and their possessions will be safe at all times.

 SABRE offers numerous personal protection products students can bring with them to help keep them safe in the dorms and on or off campus.
 These items range from personal alarms to pepper spray.
 Take a look at our products and you can roam the campus or study in your room with peace of mind.